The Minutes Controversy 1770-1777

 Historical Setting

 In 1739 theological differences over election and predestination became public between John and Charles Wesley and George Whitefield.
 It led to a sharp breach in 1741, though on a personal level the Wesleys and Whitefield remained friends and colleagues.
 This became known as the Free Grace Controversy.
 Then from 1756 to 1766 John Wesley was embroiled in controversy with the Methodist Calvinist James Hervey and his supporters over the imputed righteousness of Christ.
 To clarify his position Wesley published his landmark sermon The Lord Our Righteousness (1765).
-This proved to be a precursor of the Minutes Controversy.
+This proved to be a precursor to the Minutes Controversy.

 The Minutes Controversy focused on the role of works in the process of salvation, but behind it were the continual tensions between the Wesleyans and the Calvinists over the order of salvation (ordo salutis) and core theological principles: election (conditional vs unconditional), predestination (divine foreknowledge vs divine decree), grace (prevenient vs irresistible), justification (degrees, imputation, & single vs double), perseverance (apostasy possible vs eternal security), and sanctification (Christian perfection vs perpetual sinner).
 In many ways, the Controversy was a conflict between two theological systems within a common evangelical tradition.
 These two traditions continue to exist down to our own day.
-By studying the Minutes Controversy we can hopefully gain a better understanding of how these two traditions took shape at the beginning of the evangelical movement and continue to influence the evangelical faith today.
+By studying the Minutes Controversy we can gain a better understanding of how these two traditions took shape at the beginning of the evangelical movement and continue to influence the evangelical faith today.

 Secondary Resources